This guide applies to multi-project subscriptions for Social Pinpoint and does not cover Single Project or Single Tool plans.

 • Group - Associates a project with other related projects for reporting purposes.

-• Team - Associates a project with a 'Team' value that corresponds to an internal business unit such as a department, agency, working group, etc.
+• Teams - If enabled for your site, associates a project with a 'Team' value that corresponds to an internal business unit such as a department, agency, working group, etc.

 To add a new project: